 There is no question that vaccines provide substantial benefits to support and protect public health.
 To ensure their continued success, it is critical to continually assess vaccine safety.
-The 2010 National Vaccine Plan called for the development of a vaccine safety scientific agenda summarizing the contributions of the federal partners to the overall safety of vaccines in the U.S.
+The Vaccines National Strategic Plan 2021–2025 (Vaccine Plan) supports efforts to innovate around vaccine safety systems in the second goal of the Vaccine Plan.

 The agenda outlines the efforts of federal agencies on vaccine safety and the ongoing and planned associated scientific activities and interagency coordination that contribute to the safety system.

 Below in three charts are the vaccine safety activities of our federal partners, including:

 - Routine Vaccine Safety Monitoring and Research Systems

 The evaluation of vaccine safety is an important component of vaccine research and development.
 Below is a summary of the scientific activities at this stage of vaccine development:

 |Leading Institution||Vaccine Safety Activity||Scientific Agenda|

 Develop and provide resources to facilitate basic and applied research including the ability to assess vaccines for safety and immunogenicity